Approach

 This is where WorkWise Solutions sits.
 Small firms that combine AI expertise with deep knowledge of PE, private credit, and family office workflows.

 The advantage is specificity.
-When you hire a boutique that works exclusively with investment firms, you skip the education phase.
-You do not spend the first three weeks explaining what an IC memo is, why covenant tracking matters, or how your deal pipeline moves from sourcing to close.
+When you hire a boutique that works only with investment firms, you skip the education phase.
+You do not spend three weeks explaining what an IC memo is, why covenant tracking matters, or how your deal pipeline moves from sourcing to close.

-A typical engagement starts with a two-week Discovery Sprint that maps your current workflow and identifies where AI adds the most value.
+A typical engagement starts with a two-week Discovery Sprint that maps your workflow and finds where AI adds the most value.
 Then a fixed-price build.
 You own everything.
-Zero-retention architecture is standard.
+Your data is never stored.

 2. Mid-Tier Consulting Firms